Does your baby take (frustratingly) short naps? As in baby only naps 30 minutes at a time?

 There’s nothing wrong with this!
 It’s just that she’ll need your help to start a new sleep cycle when she wakes early from a nap.
 And it can be hard for babies to fall back asleep after a short nap.
 They’ve gotten some sleep, so their drive to sleep is weak.
 They may feel refreshed and ready to be awake!

 If this is the case for your little one, then it’s time to teach her how to fall asleep on her own.
-Introduce new sleep associations that don’t require you like white noise, a lovey (for older babies & toddlers) and falling asleep in her bed (rather than in your arms.)
+Introduce new sleep associations that don’t require you, like a lovey (for older babies & toddlers) and falling asleep in her bed (rather than in your arms.)

 That way, when baby stirs after only 40 minutes of napping, she won’t need your help falling back asleep.
 She knows exactly how to do it on her own.
 This step works magically with extending your baby’s short naps!